Professional qualifications

 Neuropsychological Assessment of Cognitive Ageing and Cognitive Reserve

-Adam has written a chapter on cognitive ageing with CHeBA researchers for an upcoming neuropsychology textbook.
-This chapter will be a comprehensive guide based on the latest quality research aimed to help neuropsychologists understand the cognitive changes that occur with healthy ageing, the protective effects of cognitive reserve, and how best to distinguish age-related changes from neurodegenerative diseases such as Alzheimer's disease.
+Adam has written a chapter on cognitive ageing with fellow CHeBA researchers for a neuropsychology textbook.
+This chapter is a comprehensive guide based on the latest quality research aimed to help neuropsychologists understand the cognitive changes that occur with healthy ageing, the protective effects of cognitive reserve, and how best to distinguish age-related changes from neurodegenerative diseases such as Alzheimer's disease.

 Telephone-based cognitive screening for older adults